 It has been argued for some time that investors everywhere can benefit from diversifying beyond domestic markets.

 Today, I believe UK investors who are targeting a reliable and hopefully growing income need to pay attention to the risks of home bias.
 An overdependence on domestic sources of investment income could prove most detrimental to those in retirement.

 Savers should be prepared to seek out attractive investments across a breadth of countries, sectors and types of assets.
 I believe this flexibility will better enable them to capture investment opportunities and provide for a more comfortable retirement in a highly changeable world.

 The views expressed in this document should not be taken as a recommendation, advice or forecast.

-When you're deciding how to invest, it's important to remember that the value of investments goes up and down.
-So how much your investments are worth will fluctuate over time, and you may not get back the original amount you invested.
+When you're deciding how to invest, it's important to remember that the value and income from the fund's assets will go down as well as up.
+This will cause the value of your investment to fall as well as rise and you may get back less than you originally invested.
 If you’re at all unsure about the suitability of any investment, please speak to a financial adviser.